ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/setting-transaction-timestamp/index.md

 # Setting Transaction Timestamp

 The current article describes the principles for defining a <i>Transaction Timestamp</i> in the Transactions rows.
 A timestamp is essential for goods cost definition.
 It represents the exact moment when a specific transaction starts affecting the goods cost.
-For more information, see <b>Goods Cost</b> and its sub-articles.
+For more information, see [Goods Cost](https://github.com/ErpNetDocs/tech/blob/master/modules/logistics/logistics-common-module-concepts/available-to-promise/index.md) and its sub-articles.

 Usually, transaction timestamps are set automatically with no need for user intervention.
 This is executed in two general ways: